 Title I regulations require that each school served under Title I jointly develop with and distribute to parents of participating children, a written parental involvement policy agreed on by the parents that describes the requirements outlined in Title I law.
 Annually parents and school staff will work to revise and improve the Campus Parent Engagement Policies.
-The format and language of the policy is designed to be easily read and understood.
+The format and language of the policy are designed to be easily read and understood.
 Copies of the policy are available on the district's website in English and Spanish and are available to parents and other members of the community upon request.

-Silbernagel Elementary will convene an annual meeting, at a convenient time, to which all parents of participating children shall be invited and encouraged to attend, to inform parents of their school's participation under this part and explain the requirements of this part, and the right of the parents to be involved.
-Silbernagel Elementary holds an annual meetings on September 2nd, 7th, and 9th from 5:30-6:45 to review with parents Title I School requirements and the school's Parent Engagement Policy.
-In addition, the principal gives parents an update on school test data and also facilitates a review of the school's improvement plan.
+Silbernagel Elementary will convene an annual meeting, at a convenient time, to which all parents of participating children are invited and encouraged to attend, to inform parents of their school's participation under this part and explain the requirements of this part, and the right of the parents to be involved.
+Silbernagel Elemntary holds annual meetings on September 1st, 6th, and 8th from 5:30-6:45 to review with parents Title I School requirements and the school's Parent Engagement Policy.
+In addition, the principal gives parents an update on school test data and facilitates a review of the school's improvement plan.

-Silbernagel Elementary offer one meeting every nine weeks (following CDC recommendations), such as meetings in the morning or evening, and may provide, with funds provided under this part, transportation, child care, or home visits, as such services relate to parental engagement.
+Silbernagel Elementary may offer one meeting every nine weeks in the morning or evening, and may provide, with funds provided under this part, transportation, child care, or home visits, as such services relate to parental engagement.
 Parents are invited to participate in a variety of meetings and activities over the course of the school year.
-An Open House is held in September and again in March to provide parents the opportunity to formally visit their child's classroom to become better informed about grade level expectation and their student's academic progress.
+Family math and literacy night is held in September and Open House in March to provide parents the opportunity to formally visit their child's classroom to become better informed about grade level expectation and their student's academic progress.
 Silbernagel Elementary encourages parents and community members to actively participate in our school by, but not limited to:

-- ✓ Becoming a volunteer in the classroom
+- ✓ Become a volunteer in the classroom

 - ✓ Accompany students on field trips

 - ✓ Help in the library/cafeteria

 - ✓ Volunteer for a school committee

 - ✓ Assist with campus decision-making

 - ✓ Attend parent-teacher conferences, student programs and celebrations